mishurov/linux_elan1200_touchpad/README.md

 sudo systemctl enable elan1200.service
 ```

-The `mirror_elan1200.c` in the directory just mirrors input events from the input device created by hid-multitouch.
+The `mirror_elan1200.c` in the directory just mirrors input events from the input device created by hid-multitouch without any modifications.
+It's my previous attempt to filter hardware reports in userspace.

-The driver sometimes loses track during very fast and intense movements until fingers are lifted, I still haven't figured the reason behind it.

-<br/><br/>
-The repository also contains a userspace driver, based on https://github.com/redmcg/FTE1001 which can be used for debugging the data from a hidraw device.

 #### Option three
 The kernel module (No longer supported, the last tested kernel version: 4.17).
 Since the kernel API changes very fast, I can't do relevant updates because I don't use it.
 The solution would be conventional but it is buggy: some releases aren't triggered and so on.
 May be it is because of the incorrect assignment of tracking ids, or timer functionality.
 I don't know.